 The Club conducts a yearly ceremony at the time of the reunion to honor the 50 year graduates.
 The President of the University provides certificates to each member of the class.
 Members of the class who are unable to attend will receive a certificate by mail.
 Read our recent newsletters for more about the 50 Year Club.

 The 50 Year Club lecture provides an opportunity for alumni to hear from faculty and an alumni member about a topic of general interest.
 The 2011 topic was “what’s new about educational programs at WJU” and “Jesuit values at WJU – are they still here?”
 The topic for 2012 was “Value of a liberal arts education – is it important.”
 The 2013 topic was “WJU – Mission, Identity, and Service.”
 The 2014 topic was “Catholic Social Thought.”

 Being a senior ambassador is an honor and a responsibility.
 Ambassadors volunteer to aid the university with fundraising, enrollment, and student mentoring.

-The Alumni Scholar in Residence is a visiting professor program where an alumnus/a spends a week on campus teaching classes in his/her discipline.
 Several newsletters have been published.
 These newsletters contain some excellent stories from alumni about their time at WJU (Wheeling College).
 Some are serious and many contain some very humorous memories.
 Take a look at the newsletters to bring back many of these memories.

 Assisting the 50 year class with their reunion and planning of their class gift is available if desired by the reunion planning committee.